How will the race be different in 2020 due to the COVID-19 pandemic? What mitigation measures will be implemented?

 What is the camping situation at Byers Lake?

 We have a group area at Byers Headquarters for Friday and Saturday nights of race weekend.
-It is suitable for car/camper camping, but flat spots for tents are few.
+It was greatly improved in 2020 and now has increased space that is suitable for car/camper camping and tent camping.
 There is no charge.
 RVs may not stay here.
 If you wish to stay at the main Byers Lake Campground (fees apply), plan to arrive early because it typically fills to capacity on race weekend.
+Byers Lake Campground was closed in 2019 due to spruce bark beetle kill and reopened on June 26, 2020.
+Byers Lake also has several popular cabins available for rent.

 Where can I stay besides Byers?

 Mary’s McKinley View Lodge (Mile 134.5) is one option.
 A fancier option is Mt.
 McKinley Princess Wilderness Lodge (Mile 133).
 There are also many pullouts along the highway where camping is possible.
+Lower Troublesome Creek (Mile 137.2) has some first-come, first-serve campsites.
 The new Kesugi Ken Campground (Mile 135.4) allows reservations for tent camping, RV camping and public use cabins.

 Will there be a shuttle to the start?